karakusfurkan/Decision_Tree_Classification/README.md

 Decision Tree Classifation example about predicting the clicked ads by estimated salary  with Python

-This is the SVM test results.
+This is the Decision Tree test results.
 Correlation matrix's result is: <br>
 [[62 6 <br>
   &nbsp;&nbsp;3 29]]